elastic/elasticsearch-specification/docs/compiler.md

 folder, given that we only need a subset of the TypeScript types, it's designed to handle only those. (classes, interfaces, Enums and type aliases).

+## Adding features

+By default the compiler generates the JSON representation and writes it on disk.
+If needed you can add one or more intermediate steps before writing on disk, for example you can run an additional validation or change a specific field.
+Take a look at the [compiler](../specification/compiler/compiler.ts) definition and at the [`specification/compiler/steps`](../specification/compiler/steps) folder to see the currenlty defined steps.

 ## Structure

 The compiler divides the specification into four categories: